-Bloc’s Software Developer track is $19,500, the Part-Time Web Developer Track is $8800, and the Designer Track is $9800.
+Bloc’s Part-Time Web Developer Track is $8500 and the Designer Track is $9600.
 Bloc has two $500 scholarships, the New Relic Diversity scholarship for students of underrepresented groups in tech (women, veterans, Latinos, African Americans, Native Americans and Pacific Islanders), scholarship for veterans, and a $1000 Women Who Code scholarship.
 A Bloc scholarship is also available on Course Report.

 At Thinkful, the Full Time Web Development Bootcamp course is $16,000.
-The Flexible Web Development Bootcamp is $9000 for 6 months, or $1500 per month, or $10,500 with deferred payment.
-Part-time courses are $300-500 per month (1-month commitment if you study 15 hours per week).
+The Flexible Web Development Bootcamp is $9,500 for 6 months.
 A Thinkful scholarship is available on Course Report.
 Compare all Thinkful costs here.

 If cost is your sole determining factor, and you want to study full-time, then Thinkful’s Full Time Web Development Bootcamp is the least expensive option.
 However, if you want to study part-time, Bloc’s Part-Time Web Developer Track is slightly ($200) cheaper than Thinkful’s Flexible Web Development Bootcamp.

 At Thinkful, students attending the Full Time Web Development Bootcamp must be prepared to study 50 hours per week for 4 months.
 For the Flexible Web Development Bootcamp, students should be prepared to dedicate 20 hours per week to graduate within 6 months.

 At Bloc, students have some flexibility and can choose the length of their course.
 Students can choose to learn over 6.5 months or 12 months for the Part Time Web Developer Track.
 If you’re taking the Software Developer Track, then you can choose between 9 months, 12 months, and 18 months.

 Both Thinkful and Bloc offer options to make their courses accessible to students with full-time jobs.
 If you can only dedicate 20 hours or less per week to your studies, then part-time courses from either school will suit you.
 Bloc’s courses offer slightly more flexibility in terms of time commitment.